hanzy1110/BayesianModelSelection/README.md

 - Results in the IPython Notebook!
 - Compute BIC and logLikelihood for every model
 - Estimate ELPD using WAIC and compare each model
-- Extend the analysis to the whole dataset
+- Extend the analysis to the whole dataset \\
 --19/2/2022
 - Added Paralinear model to the model selection framework (taken from Paralinear Oxidation of Cr-Si-C-Coated C/SiC at 1300�C in Wet and Dry Air Environments WU2019)
 - Spline regression implemented (https://docs.pymc.io/projects/examples/en/latest/splines/spline.html)

-TODO
-- Perform data sanitation/normalizing
-- Add spline regression to the model selection framework
+- Added spline regression to the model selection framework
+- Data sanitation/normalizing done!